 Sharon Watanabe graduated from McGill University in 1988.
 After training in Internal Medicine and Medical Oncology at the University of Toronto, she completed a fellowship in Palliative Care Medicine at the University of Alberta.
 She became a staff physician in the Tertiary Palliative Care Unit at the Grey Nuns Community Hospital, and later the Unit's Director.
-She is now Director of the Department of Symptom Control and Palliative Care at the Cross Cancer Institute.
+She is currently Director of the Department of Symptom Control and Palliative Care at the Cross Cancer Institute, and of the Division of Palliative Care Medicine.

 ResearchOpioid administration by non-oral routes for treatment of cancer pain: